Boston Harbor cruise ship loses control, strikes several boats

 BOSTON (WHDH) - A Boston Harbor cruise ship with more than 300 passengers on board struck six sailboats after losing control in Boston Harbor Thursday, according to the U.S. Coast Guard.

-A mechanical failure caused the captain of the Odyssey ship to lose control of the vessel around 11 a.m. before hitting the boats, officials said.
+A mechanical failure caused the captain of the Odyssey ship to lose control of the vessel just after 11 a.m. before hitting the boats, officials said.

+“Odyssey experienced a brief loss of throttle control as she departed from her dock,” an Odyssey spokesperson said.
+“The Captain took immediate action to minimize the drift backwards into the mooring field, where the vessel, unfortunately, made minor contact with boats at anchor.

-“It was like really scary,” said Marlena Spataro, ho was on the boat to celebrate her 8th-grade graduation.
+“It was like really scary,” said Marlena Spataro, who was on the boat to celebrate her eighth-grade graduation.
 “We were on the top deck of the boat and they made us get down to the first and second levels because the sails from the sailboats were starting to come down and they didn’t want us to get hit by the sailboats.”

 Vernon Fritch, an instructor with the Boston Sailing Club, was forced to jump from one boat into another to avoid the oncoming ship.